xiaoli-dong/bioinfo_notebook/nanopore/nanopore_data_analysis.md

 ```

-### Contig polish using Illumina reads
-Finally, I used Illumina short reads to do the final four rounds of the polish
+After generating consensus, we use Illumina short reads to do the final four rounds of the polish

 ```
 #!/usr/bin/env bash